 The management assesses the fair values of all its financial assets and financial liabilities at each reporting date.

-The fair values of cash and cash equivalents, trade and other receivables, amount due from a related party and accruals approximate their carrying amounts largely due to the short-term maturities of these instruments.
+The fair values of cash and cash equivalents, other receivables, due from a related party, due to a related party and accruals approximate their carrying amounts largely due to the short-term maturities of these instruments.